How Much Does It Cost to Fix Reduced Engine Power? [An Estimate]

 - Faulty Antilock Braking System (ABS)

-So, the cost to fix the Traction control/StabiliTrak system and reduced engine power depends on which part of that system is damaged and needs to be replaced.
+So, the cost to repair the Traction control/StabiliTrak system and reduced engine power depends on which part of that system is damaged and needs to be replaced.
 A wheel speed sensor replacement can cost between $250 and $600.

 6. Transmission System Damage